MicrosoftDocs/azure-docs/articles/machine-learning/tutorial-deploy-model.md

 ## Register the model

-If you already completed the earlier training tutorial,  [Train a model](tutorial-train-model.md), you've registered an MLflow model as part of the training script and can skip to the next section.
+If you already completed the earlier training tutorial, [Train a model](tutorial-train-model.md), you registered an MLflow model as part of the training script and can skip to the next section.

 If you didn't complete the training tutorial, you need to register the model.
 Registering your model before deployment is a recommended best practice.

 The following code specifies the `path` (where to upload files from) inline.
 If you [cloned the tutorials folder](quickstart-create-resources.md#learn-from-sample-notebooks), then run the following code as-is.
-Otherwise, [download the files and metadata for the model to deploy](https://azuremlexampledata.blob.core.windows.net/datasets/credit_defaults_model.zip).
-Update the path to the location on your local computer where you've unzipped the model's files.
+Otherwise, [download the files and metadata for the model to deploy](https://azuremlexampledata.blob.core.windows.net/datasets/credit_defaults_model.zip) and unzip the files.
+Update the path to the location of the unzipped files on your local computer.

 The SDK automatically uploads the files and registers the model.